spencerc99/spencerc99.github.io/content/projects/playhtml.md

 homepage: true
 ---

-[playhtml](https://playhtml.fun) is an [open-source library](https://github.com/spencerc99/playhtml) for designing communal internet experiences by enhancing web elements with real-time, collaborative interactivity.
+[playhtml](https://playhtml.fun) is an [open-source library](https://github.com/spencerc99/playhtml) for designing communal internet experiences by enhancing web elements with real-time, collaborative interactivity. playhtml aims to provide the infrastructure for making new diverse and open forms of "social media" that make the web feel alive.
+By providing the means to shape the way we interact with each other on the web, I invite people to imagine what websites can become and who we can become when we inhabit them.

-This project started out as a way to explore how I could make collective interactive design more accessible to people who just know basic HTML and CSS and create weird, personal internet sites (see [html.energy](https://html.energy/)).
-In [(we)bsite](https://we-b.site/), we tried out a lot of new interaction mechanisms for collective space-making but it involved syncing state, creating a database to store history, and handling all the nitty gritty of manipulating HTML elements.